hacspec/hacspec/Readme.md

 - [fstar](fstar/): contains F\* translations of the cryptographic specs, produced by the hacspec compiler
 - [easycrypt](easycrypt/): contains EasyCrypt translations of the cryptographic specs, produced by the hacspec compiler
+- [coq](coq/): contains Coq translations of the cryptographic specs, produced by the hacspec compiler

 ## Contributing